- Can Predict combine online and offline data to improve recommendations?

 - Will the Predict scripts slow my website?

 - I have an international website.
-Visitors from different countries buy different products.
+Visitors from different countries or regions buy different products.
 What should be done in order to be sure I recommend the right products to each audience?

 - Which time zone is reflected within the Web Extend Information on the Live Events page?